Aymenworks/iOS-Swift-Good-Practices/README.md

 #### Tips for using let
 Use **let** until Xcode yell so you can replace it with **var**

-#### Manipulate frame/bounds but not everywhere
-Don't do things that need frame/bounds coordinate in the viewDidLoad, because that's officialy setted on the viewWillAppear and if you try to do it before, you'll receive some informations, yes, but maybe not the last and the most relevant, because it can change after the viewDidLoad ,for example when its checking if the iPhone in on the Portrait or Landscape, if there is navigation bar, and things like that.
-So **don't make code that is geometry-dependent here.**

- If you need the frame coordinate system, **use** ```swift self.bounds ```, **not** ```self.frame```, because bounds use its own coordinate system while self.frame use the super view coordinate system.

 #### Typealias for a argument/return type
 Use typealias when closures are referenced in multiple places
   ```swift